-EvoPure® products are purified single antibiotic fractions, most >99% pure.
-Their high purity can be used to identify or analyze the specifc effects of individual fractions.
+EvoPure® products are purified single antibiotic fractions, most are >99% pure.
+These products can be used to identify or analyze the specifc effects of individual fractions.

 Vancomycin B HCl prevents cell wall synthesis by two separate mechanisms.
 One mechanism prevents N-acetylmuramic acid (NAM) and N-acetylglucosamine (NAG) peptides from linking together forming the peptidoglycan backbone through the incorporation of the Vancomycin B HCl molecule to the D-alanyl-D-alanine terminal.
 The second mechanism prevents crosslinking between amino acid residues in the peptidoglycan chain altering bacterial cell membrane permeability as well as RNA synthesis.

 Vancomycin HCl inhibits growth of many Gram-positive bacteria including the antibiotic resistant superbug, MRSA (Methicillin resistant Staphylococcus aureus).
 Vancomycin HCl is effective for treating MRSA infections because it inhibits cell wall synthesis through a different mechanism than β-lactam antibiotics.